AllBitsGoDown/BetterBot/README.md

 # BetterBot

 ## Overview
-BetterBot is a Xolo Sniper plugin that allows you to fully control your xolo sniper through Discord.
+BetterBot is a Xolo Sniper plugin that allows you to fully control your Xolo Sniper through Discord.

 ## Installing and configuring
+- Get Xolo Sniper here: https://discord.gg/xolo
-- Place the BetterBot.py file on your xolo sniper folder and change your "token" on the config part of BetterBot.py to your discord bot token
+- Place the BetterBot.py file on your Xolo Sniper folder and change your "token" on the config part of BetterBot.py to your Discord bot token
-- Lastly, change "your_id" on the BetterBot.py to your actual discord ACCOUNT ID.
+- Lastly, change "your_id" on the BetterBot.py to your actual Discord ACCOUNT ID.

 ## Collaborators
 - PedrinBlox